Aroha ki te Tangata

 Māori Wardens provide tikanga, protocol and ceremonial support at traditional Māori occasions.

 Māori Wardens provide a high visibility presence in the community in an effort to deter crime.

-Māori Wardens work with community and government agencies to help those in need, including the homeless, rangatahi and whānau.
-We work closely with the NZ Police, local councils and community partners.
+Māori Wardens work with community partners to help people in need, including the homeless and whānau.